fhda-ets/github-sample-project/README.md

 ## GitHub Sample Project

-Welcome to to the awesome GitHub demonstration project.
+Welcome to the awesome GitHub demonstration project.
 This repository has been created for the benefit of ETS at Foothill-De Anza Community College District to see real life examples of how to implement the standards for Git repositories of public projects.

 ### Installation